biotz/academy/docs/Tutorials/Step 6 - Sending a data ingestion request.md

 }
 ```

 If that is the response you got, then the request was successful.
 Now your data should be available on the platform.
-To see that, in the next step you will create a dashboard to display your data.
+To see that, in the next step you will <a href="./Step 7 - Displaying the data" target="_self">create a dashboard</a> to display your data.

 ‍